On this page

 Limitations:

 • Timing issues: Amplitude sets the [Experiment] user property when it ingests the assignment or exposure event.
-If you evaluate a dependent flag before this property syncs, the user may not match the targeting rule.
+If you evaluate a dependent flag before the property syncs, the user may not match the targeting rule.

 • No formal dependency tracking: The UI doesn't show the relationship between flags.
 You must manually track which flags depend on others.

-Using flag prerequisites
+Use flag prerequisites

 Flag prerequisites formally define dependencies between flags.
 When you add Flag-A as a prerequisite for Flag-B, Amplitude evaluates Flag-A first and uses the result to determine Flag-B eligibility.